Travel Guide

 But it’s hard to not get excited about São Miguel.
 I’m sure the vibrant green of the fields, the bright blue of the lagoons and the dramatic landscapes will win you over in a heartbeat.
 In a well-connected world where more and more people travel everyday, it’s very hard to find a place with such unspoiled beauty and at the same time, safe and friendly.

-I really think it’s one of these places it will boom as a travel destination over the next few years – with all good & bad things this will entail.
-Meanwhile, trust me, the best time to go is now!
+São Miguel island has boomed as a travel destination in the last few years – with all good & bad things this will entail.
+The best time to go is now.

 Useful Links